andreasvlachos/ImitationLearningTalk/README.md

 We assume python3, jupyter, svgwrite and the Chrome browser

 To run execute `jupyter notebook` and pick the appropriate notebeook.
-I suggest the creation of a notebook per tutorial section in order to avoid having very large notebooks that would be difficult to edit collaboratively.